2024–25 Leicester City F.C. season: February

-Leicester began February by losing 4-0 away to Everton and coupled with Wolves 2-0 win over Aston Villa, the foxes dropped back into the relegation zone two points behind Wolves.
+Leicester began February by losing 4–0 away to Everton and coupled with Wolves 2–0 win over Aston Villa, the foxes dropped back into the relegation zone two points behind Wolves.
 Leicester's next game was against Manchester United in the FA Cup fourth round at Old Trafford.
 Bobby De Cordova-Reid opened the scoring in the 42nd minute but Joshua Zirkzee equalised for United in the 68th minute before Harry Maguire scored a winner in stoppage time even though he was offside but due to the lack of VAR the goal was given incorrectly sending Leicester out of the FA Cup.
 Rudd Van Nistelrooy was furious saying "We weren't defeated in Fergie time, we were defeated in offside time."

-Leicester then faced Arsenal at home on the 15th of February.
+Leicester then faced Arsenal at home on 15 February.
 They lost the match 2-0 extending their run of home defeats without scoring to 5 games and meant they stayed in the relegation zone.
-Leicester then played Brentford at home 6 days later, losing 4-0.
+Leicester then played Brentford at home 6 days later, losing 4–0.
 This extended their run of home defeats without scoring to 6 games and coupled with Wolves win over Bournemouth meant Leicester were now 5 points off safety with 12 games left to play.

-Leicester's next game was away to West Ham which saw them lose 2-0, meaning the foxes hadn't scored a goal since the 2-1 win over Tottentham on the 26th of January.
+Leicester's next game was away to West Ham which saw them lose 2–0, meaning the foxes hadn't scored a goal since the 2–1 win over Tottentham on 26 January.

 By the end of February, Leicester were 19th in the league with 17 points, 5 points off safety.

 March

-Leicester first game in March was away to Chelsea with Leicester losing 1-0.
+Leicester first game in March was away to Chelsea with Leicester losing 1–0.
 This meant they dropped 6 points off safety after Wolves drew the previous day decreasing their chances of staying in the Premier league.
-Leicester then played Manchester United at the king power stadium, losing 3-0.
-With 17th placed Wolves winning 2-1 against bottom side Southampton Leicester now sat 9 points off safety.
+Leicester then played Manchester United at the king power stadium, losing 3–0.
+With 17th placed Wolves winning 2–1 against bottom side Southampton Leicester now sat 9 points off safety.
 The defeat also meant the foxes equalled the record of home losses without scoring of 7.

 By the end of March, Leicester were 19th in the league with 17 points, 9 points off safety.